 10pm… Jeff left and still no sign of Edwin and his Hybrids.

 Next gaming here should be next Sat 12th Nov where we should have our Ossie fren Yee Seng back on semester holidays….

-To buy the games played in this meetup, visit our Web Store.
-We carry over 300+ games and provide prompt delivery to anywhere in Malaysia.
+To buy the games featured in this meetup, visit our Web Store.
+We provide free delivery within West Malaysia (min order RM150).